 From the viewpoint of effective usage of resources, we believe that generation of waste and revenue-generating waste at factories must be minimized, even if such waste could be sold as valuable commodities.
 Based on this belief, we identify the amount of generated waste (including both revenue-generating waste and factory generated waste) and classify it into: (1) recyclable waste (including those that can be sold and those which can be transferred free of charge or by paying a fee), (2) waste that can be reduced by incineration or dehydration, and (3) landfill (waste with no option other than being sent to landfills).

 We reduce the emission of waste by boosting yield in our production process and increasing the recycling rate of our waste materials.
-Accordingly, we strive globally toward achieving our Zero Waste Emissions from Factories *1 goal by reducing the amount of landfill to nearly zero.
+Accordingly, we strive globally toward achieving our Zero Waste Emissions from Factories*1 goal by reducing the amount of landfill to nearly zero.
 We have reinforced such efforts particularly in China and other Asian countries, where many of our factories are located.
-We will continue our initiatives to achieve the factory waste recycling rate target of 99% by fiscal 2019.

 As a means to reduce the generation of waste, we are fostering resource-saving product design.
 In our production activities, we are engaging in resource loss reduction, employing our own unique material flow analysis methods.
 We consider materials that do not become products and excessive use of consumables as resource losses, and make the material flow and lost values for each process visible in order to resolve the issues with close collaboration with the design, manufacturing, and other relevant business divisions.
 In the future, we will promote further reductions in resource losses through the Resource Loss Navigation, our original system developed to automatically display information to help reduce resource losses.